-- Fieldtrip to Camber Sands to explore succession and human impact on sand dune systems. - Termly newsletters to signpost students to interesting content from the wider world. - Reading list of recommended reads from the school library. - School membership to the Royal Geographical Society which provides access to the digital edition of the Geographical Magazine along with live lectures, academic resources and student events.
+- Fieldtrip to Camber Sands to explore succession and human impact on sand dune systems. - Fieldtrip to Wakehurst Kew Gardens to explore the Millenium Seed Bank including biodiversity and conservation. - Inspirational trip to Iceland in May half term of Year 12. - Termly newsletters to signpost students to interesting content from the wider world. - Reading list of recommended reads from the school library. - School membership to the Royal Geographical Society which provides access to the digital edition of the Geographical Magazine along with live lectures, academic resources and student events.